Ephraim-usc/glike/README.md

 `prune` is the proportion of discarding low likelihood trees, enabling this feature often reduces noise when dealing with reconstructed trees.
 The default is zero, meaning that all trees are reserved.

-This function returns the probability that such genealogical trees are generated under the hypothesized demography.
+This function returns the log probability that such genealogical trees are generated under the hypothesized demography.

 Demography customization